 This makes infrared burners perfect for the searing and caramelizing methods that we all associate with good barbecue.

-I've written a lot before about the importance of maintaining good grill temperature.
-This is just as true for charcoal grilling as it is gas.
+I’ve written a lot before about the importance of maintaining good grill temperature.
+This is just as true for gas grilling as it is for charcoal.

 A grill that leaks heat is useless, and it doesn’t matter if it cost ten dollars or ten thousand.
 The moment it loses heat levels, it’s useless.

 Pay close attention to two things: Heat retention and heat distribution.

 Drop-in grill heads offers massive amounts of cooking and grilling space

 Having a unit with excellent insulation will ensure good heat retention and that your chamber’s ambient temperatures are able to stay stable for as long as you need them.
 Look out for models that are listed as double walled, as these tend to be especially strong at retaining heat.

 Good heat distribution will provide even temperatures across the surface of your grill gates.
 Flare-ups are far more common in gas grills, but luckily the introduction of infrared burners and porcelain grates are helping to combat this.